Uninstalling

 Reinstall Server

-# Install admin tool
+# Install haloyd

-curl -fsSL https://sh.haloy.dev/install-haloyadm.sh | sudo sh
+curl -fsSL https://sh.haloy.dev/install-haloyd.sh | sh

-# (if you preserved /etc/haloy/ and /var/lib/haloy/)
+# If you preserved /etc/haloy/ and /var/lib/haloy/,

-# Install admin tool
+# Install haloyd

-curl -fsSL https://sh.haloy.dev/install-haloyadm.sh | sudo sh
+curl -fsSL https://sh.haloy.dev/install-haloyd.sh | sh

-# (if you preserved /etc/haloy/ and /var/lib/haloy/)
+# If you preserved /etc/haloy/ and /var/lib/haloy/,

 Troubleshooting